Beltsville Small White: History

 Development for the Small White began in the 1930s in response to market research that said consumers wanted a turkey of small to medium size with no dark pinfeathers and more white meat.
 In 1934, the Beltsville Research Center started a seven-year breeding and research program; led by Stanley J. Marsden and lasting until 1941.
 Initially, the Small White was a cross of the Bronze, White Holland, White Austrian, Black, and wild turkeys.
 Two years later, the Broad Breasted Bronze was introduced as well.
 The new breed was characterized by early maturity, more breast meat, high hatchability, and an adequate size for smaller ovens and families.
 The breed was used commercially in the 1940s and was recognized officially by the American Poultry Association in 1951.
 Commercial production of Small Whites began in 1947 and increased to about 28 percent (or 19,000,000 of 67,693,000) of turkeys produced in 1954.
 However, in the following years, production slowly declined in favor of larger white strains to about 9 percent (9,000,000 of 93,370,000) of turkeys raised in 1963.
 In 1964, light breed turkeys (presumed to be Beltsville Whites or of similar breeding) saw a slight increase to 11 percent, but in the following years, saw a continued decline.

-Since the Beltsville Small white was explicitly developed for smaller households, its size could not fulfill the shift in consumer demand for larger turkeys; precisely the demand of commercial food processors and restaurants in need of larger breasted turkeys.
-By the 1970s, it had nearly disappeared, with the Broad Breasted White rising to prominence to meet consumer needs.
+Since the Beltsville Small white was explicitly developed for smaller households and was less than ideal for commercial food processors and restaurants, the broader demand market shifted toward the much larger Broad Breasted White turkey by the 1970s.
 Beltsville Small Whites are extremely rare today and are listed as Critical by the American Livestock Conservancy.
 In more recent years, the variety has seen a revival of interest specifically for those interested in heritage turkey breeds, including a research flock at Iowa State University and efforts to locate and conserve remnant flocks in the United States and Canada.
 However, the acquisition of Small Whites for home flocks remains rare.